 “We need to leave.
 It won’t be appropriate for us to stay.”

 The Landgrave looked somewhat dazed himself.
-He merely nodded before being half-dragged out, which left only four girls inside.
+He merely nodded before being half-dragged out, which left only the four girls inside.

 “It’s all going to be fine, Syls,” she continued to stroke Sylviane’s hair.
 “Everything has passed.
 Everything is forgiven.
 Now… you must forgive yourself.
 You must look ahead, to tomorrow, to the future.
 You still have a conflict to win, an empire to save, a life to live before you.”